With the Century: Western commentary on historicity and authorship

 With the Century is one of the few North Korean primary sources widely available in the West, and is therefore considered an important source for scholars of North Korean studies.
 However, the accuracy of the portrayal of historical events in the book has been questioned by scholars.
 According to Fyodor Tertitskiy, With the Century compromises accuracy and molds events to support the view point of North Korean ideology.
-For instance, the autobiography recounts the official version of the birth of Kim's son, Kim Jong-il, on Mount Paektu, widely discredited in the West.
+For instance, the autobiography recounts the official version of the birth of Kim's son, Kim Jong Il, on Mount Paektu, widely discredited in the West.
 Hwang Jang-yop calls With the Century a "masterpiece of historical fabrication".
 Others like Bradley K. Martin note that With the Century is more truthful about Kim's life than official sources published before the 1990s.
 While it is impossible to verify his writings on his early childhood, Kim's account of events in his youth during the resistance are often more believable than his contemporaries'.
-For instance, Kim's association with the Church in his childhood is not denied, and neither is the fact that he joined the foreign Communist Party of China in 1931.
+For instance, Kim's association with the Church in his childhood is not denied, and neither is the fact that he joined the foreign CCP in 1931.

-According to Hwang Jang-yop, With the Century was not written by Kim Il-sung himself but was composed by professional writers and journalists.
+According to Hwang Jang-yop, With the Century was not written by Kim Il Sung himself but was composed by professional writers and journalists.
 These writers were supposedly revolutionary film authors, tasked with giving the work movie-like scenes.
 According to Jang Jin-sung, the authors were novelists of the April 15 Literary Production Group, a "First class" institution reserved to serve the Kim family (Jang also claimed that in 1993, Kim allegedly told a group of Chongryon members how much he enjoyed reading With the Century), while Hwang attributes the writing to the staff of the Party History Center.
-The production of the memoirs may have been supervised by Kim Jong-il.
+The production of the memoirs may have been supervised by Kim Jong Il.
 Hwang, who held a top position in the party at that time, was opposed to publishing the posthumous volumes as he thought that the ones published so far were "too intriguing to be true".
 Hwang also opposed rewriting post-liberation history because later events would be easier to verify, and historical revisionism could anger North Korea's diplomatic allies.